Trane Technologies Named to Cl - GuruFocus.com

 "Global challenges inspire bold thinking, and our near and long-term commitments and impact reflect the changes needed to transform our industry," said Paul Camuti, chief technology and sustainability officer for Trane Technologies.
 "This recognition is another validation of Trane Technologies delivering real action on climate change and corporate transparency."

 Trane Technologies is driving decarbonization of buildings, industry and the cold chain through high-efficiency, electric heat pumps, air conditioners, thermal management systems and other innovations.
 The company established its first set of climate commitments in 2014 and exceeded them two years early.
-Since then, the company’s ambitions and actions have grown, with its bold 2030+Sustainability+Commitments, including the Gigaton+Challenge, and its 2050+Net-Zero+carbon+target.
-The company’s emission reduction targets are aligned with rigorous climate science, with three sets of its goals validated by the Science+Based+Targets+Initiative+%28SBTi%29.
+Since then, the company's ambitions and actions have grown, with its bold 2030 Sustainability Commitments, including the Gigaton Challenge, and its 2050 Net-Zero carbon target.
+The company's emission reduction targets are aligned with rigorous climate science, with three sets of its goals validated by the Science Based Targets Initiative (SBTi).

 About Trane Technologies